stackbit-projects/siweb-5d493/index.md

     content: >
       Born and raised in Texas.
 Lived, worked, and studied many years in California, DC, Central Europe and the Middle East to mention only a few.
-      I guess I'm just omni-curious.
+      Omni-curious about too many things.
 Can you blame me?
 The world is too vast for one lifetime y'all!
     actions:
       - type: action
         template: action